 Support to Food Banks Across Mississippi

-With a vision for a healthy Mississippi, the Blue Cross & Blue Shield of Mississippi Foundation has provided generous grant funds to multiple food banks across the state as a result of the COVID-19 pandemic.
+In response to the COVID-19 pandemic, the Blue Cross & Blue Shield of Mississippi Foundation provided generous grants to four food banks resulting in 3.2 million meals served to Mississippians in all 82 counties.
 Healthy nutrition is an important part of everyday well-being, and COVID-19 is amplifying the need for individuals to have access to healthy foods.

-The Foundation’s partnership with Mississippi food banks ensures that food is procured, distributed to local pantries, and made available to children and adults who need nutritious foods to thrive.
+The Foundation’s partnership with Mississippi food banks ensures that food is procured, distributed to more than 400 local pantries and made available to children and adults who need nutritious foods to thrive.
 For all Mississippians impacted and in need of food, the Foundation is responding and connecting to those in need with grant support to Mississippi food banks.

 University and College Tobacco-Free Campus Policies Strengthened